benbalter/wordpress-to-jekyll-exporter/readme.md

 wp jekyll-export > export.zip
 ```

-The WP-CLI version will provide greater compatibility for alternate WordPress environments, such as when `wp-config.php` is in a non-standard location.
+The WP-CLI version will provide greater compatibility for alternate WordPress environments, such as when `wp-config.php` is in a usual location.

 Changelog
 ---------